JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 # Main Features

-- Main structs
-- Different formalisms
-- Main methods and metrics
-- Extension of Graphs.jl [@Graphs2021], fully integrated within the [JuliaGraphs](https://github.com/JuliaGraphs) ecosystem
-- Integrated within the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystem: in particular `Multilayer(Di)Graph`s can be utilised as an argument to `GraphSpace` in Agents.jl [@Datseris2022].

-Although, as we said above, MultilayerGraphs.jl is an integral part of the JuliaGraphs ecosystem extending Graphs.jl, due to the special nature of multilayer graphs it features a peculiar implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects an experienced practitioner would expect such as nodes (`Node`), vertices (`MultilayerVertex`), layers (`Layer`), interlayer (`Interlayer`), etc.
+MultilayerGraphs.jl is an integral part of the JuliaGraphs ecosystem extending Graphs.jl so all the methods and metrics exported by Graphs.jl work for multilayer graphs, but due to the special nature of multilayer graphs the package features a peculiar implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects an experienced practitioner would expect such as nodes (`Node`), vertices (`MultilayerVertex`), layers (`Layer`), interlayer (`Interlayer`), etc. Additionally we have developed several multilayer-specific methods and metrics including the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, the multilayer modularity and the Von Neumann entropy.

-The two main data structures are `MultilayerGraph` and `MultilayerDiGraph`: collections of layers interacting through interlayers.
+The two main data structures are `MultilayerGraph` and `MultilayerDiGraph`: collections of layers connected through interlayers.

 The vertices of a multilayer graph are representations of one set of distinct objects called `Node`s.
 Each layer may represent all the node set or just a subset of it.
 The vertices of `Multilayer(Di)Graph` are implemented via the `MultilayerVertex` custom type.
 Each `MultilayerVertex` encodes information about the node it represents, the layer it belongs to and its metadata.

 Both the intra-layer and inter-layer edges are embedded in the `MultilayerEdge` struct, whose arguments are the two connected multilayer vertices, the edge weight and its metadata.
 It's important to highlight that `Multilayer(Di)Graph`s are weighted and able to store metadata by default (i.e. they have been assigned the `IsWeighted` and `IsMeta` traits from [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl)).

 The layers are implemented via the `Layer` struct composed of an underlying graph and a mapping from its integer-labelled vertices to the collection of `MultilayerVertex`s the layer represents Interlayers are similarly implemented via the `Interlayer` mutable struct, and they are generally constructed by providing the two connected layers, the (multilayer) edge list between them and a graph.
 This usage of underlying graphs allows for an easier debugging procedure during construction and a more intuitive analysis afterwards allowing the package to leverage all the features of the JuliaGraphs ecosystem so that it can be effectively considered as a real proving ground of its internal consistency.

+The `Multilayer(Di)Graph` structs are weighted and endowed with the functionality to store both vertex-level and edge-level metadata by default so that at any moment the user may add or remove a `Layer` or specify an `Interlayer` and since different layers and interlayers could be better represented by graphs that are weighted or unweighted and with or without metadata, it was crucial for us to provide the most general and adaptable structure.
+A `Multilayer(Di)Graph` is instantiated by providing the ordered list of layers and the list of interlayers to the constructor.
+The latter are automatically specified, so there is no need to instantiate all of them.

+Alternatively, it is possible to construct a `Multilayer(Di)Graph` making use of a graph generator-like signature allowing the user to set the degree distribution or the degree sequence and employs graph realisation methods such as the Havel-Hakimi algorithm for undirected graphs [@Hakimi1962] and the Kleitman-Wang algorithm for directed ones [@Kleitman1973].

+`Multilayer(Di)Graph`s structure may be represented via dedicated `WeightTensor`, `MetadataTensor` and `SupraWeightMatrix` structs, all of which support indexing with `MultilayerVertex`s.
+Once a `Multilayer(Di)Graph` has been instantiated, its layers and interlayers can be accessed as their properties.

+Finally, MultilayerGraphs.jl has been integrated within the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystem so that any `Multilayer(Di)Graph` can be utilised as an argument to the `GraphSpace` constructor in Agents.jl [@Datseris2022].

 # Installation and Usage